 But there's the rub.
 For most folks, their legal matters are of small import, and thus not worth spending hundreds or thousands of dollars on legal advice.
 For most married couples (or even unmarried ones), a Will might not even be necessary, as properties held in joint tenancy will automatically transfer to the surviving spouse.
-If you die intestate (without a Will), your children will get your inheritance.
+If you die intestate (without a Will), your property will likely transfer to your wife.
+If she predeceases you, your children will get your inheritance.
 While a Will is a nice thing to have, if you want to leave money to others, if you don't have much of an estate (less than one million dollars) it really is not that big a deal.

 So yes, they provide cheap forms.
 But it may be that you don't need the forms in the first place.